-The Mass Cultural Council and New Art Center will present the 2017 Mass Cultural Council Artist Fellows Invitational in Photography, Sculpture/Installation/New Genres.
-Brittany Marcoux is one of the Photography Fellows participating in the exhibition.
+The Mass Cultural Council and New Art Center presented the 2017 Mass Cultural Council Artist Fellows Invitational in Photography, Sculpture/Installation/New Genres in Fall 2017.
+Brittany Marcoux is one of the Photography Fellows who participated in the exhibition.

 The Shore Project Statement